MarkLark/dstore/docs/source/introduction.rst

 ---------
 DStore is available from the PyPi repository at `DStore <https://pypi.python.org/pypi/DStore>`_.

-This means that all you have to do to install PyMan is run the following in a console:
+This means that all you have to do to install DStore is run the following in a console:

 .. code-block:: console